encode/httpx/docs/advanced.md

 <Response [200 OK]>
 ```

+Note that you'll need to install the `urllib3` package to use `URLLib3Transport`.

-A complete example of a transport implementation would be:
+A complete example of a custom transport implementation would be:

 ```python
 import json